 Apple puts a kind of “child-proof” like step in between you and the contents of your library file so that the majority of their users won’t accidentally go poking around in there.

 PLEASE KNOW: I am not suggesting the solution for 99% of you is to manually go into your iPhoto library file, and into the contents folders, and manually extract your photos — should you find them.
-That would be an absolute last resort option for 1% of you that cannot find any way to get your library file loading correctly on its own again.
-That is your goal, to get your original library file working again without having to start over again with a new one.
-This step merely proves to you your photos still exist.
+That would be an absolute last resort option for 1% of you that cannot find any other way to get your library file loading correctly on its own again.
+And that is your goal, to get your original library file working again without having to start over again with your found images by re-importing.

 For Abdullah, these clues that we just uncovered tells us that iPhoto apparently didn’t accidentally delete any photos.
 It’s just no longer showing his photos.